Neuroplastic1/feline-strong-server/README.md

 # Feline Strong
-It's an app to plan and track fitness routines for Felines and humans
+This app is designed to plan and track fitness routines for Felines and humans.

 ## Links to Repositories and Deployed sites
 - [Deployed Application](https://neuroplastic1.github.io/feline-strong-client/)